Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 - Other API providers.

-The best version of the model rivals GPT-4o, while the worst performer is worse than GPT-3.5 Turbo.
+The best version of the model rivals GPT-4o, while the worst performer is more like the older GPT-4 Turbo.

 Hyperbolic via OpenRouter in particular is confusing.
 Their direct API produces excellent results, but the performance